shoutem/shoutem.github.io/_posts/1-2-23-TouchableOpacity.md

 # TouchableOpacity

-TouchableOpacity is a React Native `TouchableOpacity`, with additional styling through Theme.
+TouchableOpacity is a React Native's `TouchableOpacity` with additional styling through Theme.
 Basically, it is a wrapper for making components respond properly to touches.
 On press down, the opacity of the wrapped component is decreased, dimming it.

 ## TouchableOpacity